ShamaUgale/RestAssuredSampleTests/README.md

 3. Run the services
   java -jar -Dspring.profiles.active=test target/spring-boot-rest-example-0.5.0.war

-Your Services are running opn localhost port 8090
-You can look at the API Documentation here : http://localhost:8090/swagger-ui.html#!/hotels/
+Your Services are running on localhost port 8090 : http://localhost:8090 You can look at the API Documentation here : http://localhost:8090/swagger-ui.html#!/hotels/